-- 1. We introduce an information theoretic approach to failed error propagation, defining associated metrics. - 2.
-We experimentally investigate the correlation between the metrics and failed error propagation, using 20 programs, including open source and laboratory benchmarks.
+- 1. We introduce an information theoretic approach to FEP, defining associated metrics. - 2.
+We experimentally investigate the correlation between the metrics and FEP, using 30 programs, including open source programs and laboratory benchmarks.
 The results reveal a Spearman rank correlation of over 0.95 for one metric and just under 0.95 for another.

-The main motivation for this work is that a better understanding of failed error propagation has the potential to lead to more effective testing.
+The main motivation for this work is that a better understanding of FEP has the potential to lead to more effective testing.
 In particular, the strong correlations in an experimental setting in which all information about both FEP and conditional entropy is known opens up the possibility in the longer term of devising inexpensive information theory based metrics that allow us to minimise the effect of FEP when choosing test cases.